2026 reformAll tracks

 Exemptions and special cases

-Not all candidates are affected by the new civic exam.
-The following are exempt[4] :
+Not every applicant is concerned by the new civic exam.
+The following exemptions apply.

-• People aged 65 and over — since the introduction of language thresholds
+• People aged 65 and over — since the introduction of the language thresholds.

-• Renewals of the multi-year residence permit — the exam is only required on first application
+• Renewals of the multi-year residence permit — the exam is required only at the first application.

-• Holders of a French diploma at the required level or above (middle school, high school, higher education in France)
+• Holders of a French diploma at the required level or above (collège, lycée, higher education in France).4

-• Certain nationals of Francophone countries with specific attestations
+• Certain nationals of French-speaking countries with specific attestations.

 The assimilation interview: a new grid

-• Your personal narrative — why France, since when, what ties you to it
+1. Your personal narrative — why France, since when, which ties.

-• Your knowledge of current French affairs — main political threads, societal debates, local life
+2. Your knowledge of French current affairs — broad political lines, public debates, local life.

-• Your adherence to republican values — secularism, equality, democracy, rule of law
+3. Your adherence to republican values — secularism, equality, democracy, rule of law.

-• Your plans in France — family, career, civic engagement, outlook
+4. Your plans in France — family, career, civic engagement, prospects.

-If you plan to submit a file in 2026, do not delay.
-Four concrete actions to launch this week:
+If you plan to file in 2026, do not delay.
+Four concrete actions to start now.

-1. Assess your current level with an online TCF IRN mock test (many free options exist).
+1. Assess your current level with a free online TCF IRN mock test.

-2. Assemble your administrative file — proof of residence, payslips, tax notices, criminal record extract, translated civil status documents.
+2. Gather the administrative file — proof of residence, payslips, tax notices, criminal record extract, translated civil-status documents.

 3. Register for a language test (TCF IRN or DELF B2) at least 3 months in advance.

-4. Train for the civic exam with daily MCQs — consistency beats intensity.
+4. Train for the civic exam with daily MCQs — regularity beats intensity.

 Frequently asked questions

-What level of French is required for French naturalisation in 2026?
+What level of French is required for naturalisation in 2026?

-Since 1 January 2026, the level required for French naturalisation (by decree or through marriage) has risen from B1 to B2 on the Common European Framework of Reference for Languages.
-Candidates must be able to understand complex texts, communicate spontaneously, and argue a point across a wide range of subjects.
-Two tests are accepted: the TCF IRN with a score of 500 to 599 out of 699, or the DELF B2.
+Since 1 January 2026, the level required for French naturalisation (by decree or by marriage) has risen from B1 to B2.
+Two tests are accepted: the TCF IRN (score 400–499 out of 699) or the DELF B2.

-How many questions are on the civic exam for naturalisation?
+How many questions does the civic exam contain?

 The civic exam has 40 questions in total, to be completed in 45 minutes.
-It is split into 28 knowledge questions on the principles, institutions and history of the Republic, and 12 scenario questions evaluating the practical application of republican values.
-The passing threshold is 80%, or 32 correct answers out of 40.
+It comprises 28 knowledge questions and 12 scenario questions.
+The pass threshold is 80 %, i.e. 32 correct answers out of 40.

 What are the 5 themes of the 2026 civic exam?

-The five themes set by the order of 10 October 2025 are: (1) Principles and values of the Republic, (2) French institutional system, (3) Rights and duties of the citizen, (4) History, geography and culture, and (5) Living in French society.
-Questions are distributed unevenly across these themes, with roughly 11 questions on republican principles and 11 on rights and duties.
+The five themes set by the order of 10 October 2025 are: (1) Principles and values of the Republic, (2) French institutional system, (3) Rights and duties of the citizen, (4) History, geography and culture, (5) Living in French society.

-Does the new civic exam also apply to the residence card?
+Does the civic exam also apply to the resident card?

 Yes.
-Since 1 January 2026, the civic exam is mandatory for every first application for a ten-year residence card and for the multi-year residence permit.
-The level of difficulty is calibrated however: the most accessible for the multi-year permit, intermediate for the residence card, and most demanding for naturalisation.
-Residence card renewals are not affected.
+Since 1 January 2026, the civic exam is mandatory for any first application for a 10-year resident card and for the multi-year residence permit.
+Renewals of the resident card are not concerned.

-Yes — people aged 65 and over are exempt from the new language requirements, which effectively exempts them from the civic exam track.
-Holders of a French diploma at the required level or higher (middle school, high school, higher education in France) are also exempt, along with certain nationals of Francophone countries holding specific attestations.
+Yes — people aged 65 and over are exempt from the language requirements, which de facto exempts them from the civic exam.
+Holders of a French diploma at the required level are also exempt.

 How long does it take to prepare for naturalisation in 2026?

-Preparation depends on your starting level.
-If you are at B1, expect 6 to 12 months to reach B2 and prepare the civic exam.
-If you are already at B2, 3 to 6 months are enough for the civic exam and to finalise the file.
-For a residence card renewal at the required B1 level, 3 months is generally sufficient.
+It depends on your starting level.
+If you are B1, plan for 6 to 12 months.
+If you are already B2, 3 to 6 months are enough.
+For renewing a resident card at the required B1 level, 3 months are generally sufficient.

 What is the difference between the TCF IRN and the DELF B2?